waifuvault/waifuVault-csharp-api/README.md

 | `password`        | `string`      | If set, then the uploaded file will be encrypted                | false          |                                  |
 | `ct`              | `canceltoken` | An optional cancellation token that can be passed in            | false          | Standard cancellation token      |
 | `oneTimeDownload` | `boolean`     | if supplied, the file will be deleted as soon as it is accessed | false          |                                  |

+> **NOTE:** Server restrictions are checked by the SDK client side *before* upload, and will throw an exception if they are violated

 Using a URL: